pdjr-build/firmware-factory/README.md

 │   ├── firmware/                               <- folder for device firmware
 │   │   └── 1.0/                                <- folder for a firmware version
 │   │       ├── FIRMWARE_VERSION
-│   │       └── sketch.ino                      <- the Arduino sketch implementing the firmware version
+│   │       └── main.cpp                        <- the Arduino sketch implementing this firmware version
 │   ├── hardware/                               <- folder for device hardware
 │   │   └── 1.0/                                <- folder for hardware version
 │   │       ├── kicad/                          <- folder for hardware design